mykronoz/py-wsse/doc/index.rst

 messages.

-Note that ``WssePlugin`` is currently hardcoded to sign the ``wsu:Timestamp`` and ``soap:Body`` elements, and to encrypt only the first child of the ``soap:Body`` element.
+Note that ``WssePlugin`` is currently hardcoded to sign the ``wsu:Timestamp`` and ``soap:Body`` elements, and to optionally encrypt only the first child of the ``soap:Body`` element.
 Pull requests to add more flexibility are welcome.

 Standalone functions